open-mmlab/mmpose/docs/en/advanced_guides/customize_datasets.md

 - **MetaInfo of combined dataset** determines the annotation format.
 Either metainfo of a sub-dataset or a customed dataset metainfo is valid here.
 To custom a dataset metainfo, please refer to [Create a custom dataset_info config file for the dataset](#create-a-custom-datasetinfo-config-file-for-the-dataset).

 - **Converter transforms of sub-datasets** are applied when there exist mismatches of annotation format between sub-datasets and the combined dataset.
 For example, the number and order of keypoints might be different in the combined dataset and the sub-datasets.
-Then `KeypointConverter` can be used to unify the keypoints number and order.
+Then [KeypointConverter](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/converting.py#L11) can be used to unify the keypoints number and order.

-- More details about `CombinedDataset` and `KeypointConverter` can be found in Advanced Guides-[Training with Mixed Datasets](../user_guides/mixed_datasets.md).
+- More details about [CombinedDataset](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/dataset_wrappers.py#L15) and [KeypointConverter](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/converting.py#L11) can be found in [Advanced Guides - Training with Mixed Datasets](../user_guides/mixed_datasets.md).